 Counselling at Phoenix Rehab in Burnaby

 At Phoenix Rehab, our registered clinical counsellors provide support for anxiety, depression, stress, grief, relationship challenges, trauma, and the emotional impact of injuries and chronic pain.
-Because we are a multidisciplinary clinic, our counsellors can coordinate with your physiotherapist, chiropractor, or other practitioners if your mental health and physical health concerns are connected, which they often are.
+Our counsellors can coordinate with your physiotherapist, chiropractor, or other practitioners when your mental and physical health concerns are connected, which they often are.
 We offer direct billing for extended health insurance and accept ICBC claims.
 If you are unsure whether counselling is right for you or how to pay for it, contact us and we can walk you through your options.

 Key Takeaway

 MSP does not cover private counselling with registered clinical counsellors or psychologists, but it does cover psychiatrist visits.
-Free and low-cost options exist through health authority programs, crisis lines, and community organizations.
+Publicly funded mental health services, community programs, and low-cost supports may still be available even when private counselling is not an MSP benefit.
 Extended health insurance and ICBC claims are the most common ways people pay for ongoing counselling.
 If cost is a concern, there are more options available than many people realize.
 The most important step is reaching out and asking what is available to you.

 Related Services at Phoenix Rehab